gopherfs/fs/README.md

 }
 ```

+## Contributions

+This project is open to contributions.
+The best way to contribute:

+1. Open a feature/bug request for the feature
+2. After a brief discusssion, fork the repo
+3. Commit your changes
+4. Create a Pull Request

+\#1 and \#2 simple prevents any time wasted by for things that might not be within the scope for this project or to make sure a bug solution is the right solution.

+We are looking for contributors to:

+- Support Azure Append and Page Blobs (we already support block blobs)
+- Support GCP Blob storage
+- Support GCP Filestore
+- Support AWS S3
+- Support AWS Elastic storage
+- Support SFTP

-### Alternatives
+## Alternatives

-This package is fairly new (2021) and I should point out that there is already a great package for filesystem abstractions [Afero](https://github.com/spf13/afero).
+I should point out that there is already a great package for filesystem abstractions [Afero](https://github.com/spf13/afero).
 While I've never used it, spf13 is the author of several great packages and it looks like it has great support for several different filesystem types.

-So why gopherfs?
-When I started writing this I was simply interested in trying to take advantage of io/fs.
+**So why gopherfs?**  When I started writing this I was simply interested in trying to take advantage of io/fs.
 I saw Afero after I had written a couple of filesystems and it did not have io/fs support.

 Afero was also geared towards its own method of abstraction that was built long before io/fs was a twinkle in the Go authors' eyes.